 Gülşah Şenkol is a historian of the Modern Middle East and North Africa, specializing in comparative women’s history in the Middle East.
 Currently, she is a lecturer in the College of Social Sciences and Humanities (CSSH) at Koç University.
-She holds a PhD in History from the Ohio State University (2019), and has been a visiting fellow at the University of Wisconsin-Madison, the American University in Cairo (AUC), and Princeton University.
-Prior to her joint appointment at Koç University, she held postdoctoral and research fellowships at ANAMED (2019-2020; 2022-2023), the Swedish Research Institute in Istanbul (Fall 2020), and Orient-Institut Istanbul (2020-2021).
+She earned a PhD in History from the Ohio State University, and has been a visiting fellow at the University of Wisconsin-Madison, the American University in Cairo (AUC), and Princeton University.
+Prior to joining Koç University, she held postdoctoral and research fellowships at ANAMED (2019-2020; 2022-2023), the Swedish Research Institute in Istanbul (Fall 2020), and Orient-Institut Istanbul (2020-2021).

 Gülşah has offered a variety of courses at the Ohio State and Koç Universities including Women and Gender in Literature, Sociology of Gender, History of Modern Sexualities, History of the Modern Middle East, Islam, Politics and Society in History, and World History from 1500 to Present.
 Her research has been supported by awards and fellowships from several sources, including the Fulbright Fellowship and the Adıvar Fellowship in Ottoman and Turkish Studies as well as the Genevieve Brown Gist Dissertation Research Fellowship at the Ohio State University.